 Oklahoma Grandparent rights exit…maybe.
 The reason I express caution is that the right isn’t absolute.
 Just like opinions that say there isn’t a right, it also isn’t absolute.
 Oklahoma Grandparent rights spring from, if at all, what the law calls a totality of the circumstances not a statute.
-This is a complicated way of saying that the law looks at Grandparent rights on a case by case basis As attorneys practicing family law, we get the importance of families.
+This is a complicated way of saying that the law looks at Grandparent rights on a case by case basis As attorneys practicing family and child custody law, we get the importance of families.
 We also get it that lots of times a “family”, simply doesn’t just mean the parents and their children.
 It can include close relatives, like aunts, uncles, grandparents and even great grand parents.

 The Need For Grandparents: